 The Acer XFA240 is one of the many 24″ 1080p 144Hz 1ms gaming models available.
-However, the XFA240 was the first such monitor to be certified by NVIDIA as G-SYNC compatible.
+However, the XFA240 was the first monitor of this type to be certified by NVIDIA as G-SYNC compatible.

 Other specifications include 1080p resolution, which on the 24″ screen of the Acer XFA240 monitor results in sharp and clear picture quality.

 Naturally, 1440p or 4K would provide you with significantly more details and screen space, but it would also be more demanding to drive at 144Hz, whereas 1080p isn’t too taxing on your CPU/GPU allowing you to reach higher frame rates.